edgelesssys/contrast/rfc/009-distributed-coordinator.md

 * Treat user recovery like a manifest update (that is, write a new transition on recovery).
   This should force other Coordinators into recovery mode.
 * Don't deal with this situation at all.
-  Coordinators are expected to recover from peers on the order of seconds, whereas recovery by seed share owners is not a frequent operation.
+  Coordinators are expected to recover from peers on the order of seconds, whereas recovery by seed share owners is at least on the order of minutes.
   To be sure, we could
   * try to verify that all Coordinators are in recovery mode or
   * try peer recovery in the hot path of user recovery.